ParthaAIML/ERA_Assignment_5/README.md

 * `utils.py`
 * `S5.ipynb`

-The `model.py` file contains the convnet model designen in a architecture.
-It contains a class called Net
+The `model.py` file contains the convolution neural network model designed in a specific architecture.
+It contains a class called Net which has the required code for runnig the convolution neural network model.

-The `utils.py` file contains all the utility functions. there are for classes in this file they are
+The `utils.py` file contains all the utility functions. there are four classes in this file

  1. `download_data`
  2. `create_plot`